fleetdm/fleet/handbook/security.md

 **Answer**: Yes.
 Google [provides instructions](https://support.google.com/accounts/answer/6103523?hl=En&co=GENIE.Platform%3DiOS&oco=1), and it works on Android devices as well as iPhones.
-When doing this, you will still need the YubiKey to access Google applications from the phone itself. the 2nd factor for authentication initiated on itself.
+When doing this, you will still need the YubiKey to access Google applications from the phone itself.
 Since it requires Bluetooth, this option is also less reliable than using the USB-C security key.

 3. Can I leave my YubiKey connected to my laptop?